nrwl/nx/docs/fundamentals/develop-like-google.md

 └── tslint.json
 ```

 An empty workspace has several root-level configuration files and the folders for applications, libraries, and tools.
-Since an Nx workspace is an Angular CLI workspace, most configuration files are created by Angular CLI.
-The only exception is `nx.json`, which contains Nx-specific configuration.

 ## Applications and Libraries